dasnoopy/git-check/README.md

 A simple python app that check if remote git repos' list, have new commit since last check.<br />
 It use `git ls-remote https:/git...` command.<br />
-I wrote this utility to avoid manually check of every git repo that I compile using AUR PKGBUILD.<br />
+I wrote this utility to avoid manual check of every git repo that I install using AUR PKGBUILD.<br />

 ```
 usage: git-check.py [-h] [--verbose] [--check-only] [--list] [--add ADD_GIT_URL] [--remove ENTRY_NUM] jsonfile